outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - alternatively, apply a general insight path of calculating which paths in the problem network have the sequence of input/output information that could produce the answering info to the query
         - formatting the system with structural interface metadata (such as info gaps, intents, incentives, equivalences, & vertex variables) will make these optimal query patterns more obvious

-  - organize list of high-impact queries which can be used for finding optimal solutions manually now while building product

-    - query: reverse engineering solution metric with core structures as filters to find relevant metric structures

-      - problem statement: 'find individual unit metric value in a container having equivalent & different components, without a function to measure individual unit metric value, and given total container metric value & unit count'
-        - find relevant structures of the metric
-          - apply insight relevant to 'calculations': 'apply the same standards when calculating if possible'
-            - apply concept of 'similarity'
-              - find relevant structures having the same metric
-                - find relevant structures to 'unit'
-                  - apply core concepts/structures to problem system structures
-                    - apply core structures of 'combination'
-                      - relevant structure: set of units, having an aggregate metric, usable input to an averaging function
-                    - apply core concept of 'opposite' or 'not equal' and the core concept of 'total' (the complete set of all components in container)
-                      - relevant structure: set of non-unit components in container, having the same metric, usable input to a subtraction function
-          - find most measurable structure (with greatest accuracy or fewest steps) out of the relevant structures having the same metric
-        - find calculation relationship between adjacent proxy metric of relevant structure and original solution metric (individual unit metric value)
-          - calculation relationship between sets of not-equal components and equal components to the individual unit metric:
-            - calculation relationship: "subtract not-equal component set metric value from total value, and divide by unit count to find individual unit metric"
-          - to find this relationship, execute the opposites/reversals of the operations to find the relevant structure metric values
-            - 'subtract' is opposing function of 'combine'
-              - 'combine' was executed to get the list of sets of components (not-equal components & equal components)
-            - 'divide' is opposing function of 'combine'
-              - 'combine' was executed to get the set of equal components, relative to the individual unit
-            - these two combine operations were used to create a path from the individual unit to the set of total components in the container
-            - they can also be applied in reverse to get from the given total container metric value to the individual unit metric value

   - use isolatability/inevitability/uniqueness as a structural foundation for interface conversion/generation logic

     - identify 'inevitable' definition routes that are unique which can be used as a default generation intent for the core data included for app functionality